Travel nursing can be the adventure of a lifetime.

 - Emergency phone numbers

-It is vital to figure out what will happen when you leave your home for your travel assignment.
+The next thing you’ll need to do is to figure out what will happen when you leave your home for your travel assignment.

 Some questions to think about include:

 - How will you handle your mail?
-Are you going to forward it or have someone check it for you?
+Are you going to forward it or have someone pick it up for you?

 - What about utilities?
 Should you cancel them or keep paying?